UCI president hopes Giro, other races can go ahead in autumn

 The Strade Bianche and Milan-San Remo were already postponed along with the Giro, which was to start on May 9.

-''In the coming days and weeks we will work on remodelling the calendar, depending on the evolution of the epidemic,'' Lappartient told France TV. ''The first possibility is to reprogram the monuments of cycling (the classics) for the autumn.
+“In the coming days and weeks we will work on remodeling the calendar, depending on the evolution of the epidemic,” Lappartient told France TV.
+“The first possibility is to reprogram the monuments of cycling (the classics) for the autumn.
 For that we have the possibility of pushing back the end of the season by two weeks to Oct.
-31.''
+31.”

 Most people quickly recover from the virus after experiencing only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.